Section 6000 Instruction

 Written Request for Mandatory Exemption

-Parents who wish to exercise such exemptions must notify the school district in writing in advance of the instruction to be provided.
+Parents who wish to exercise such exemptions must notify the building principal in writing in advance of the instruction to be provided.

 Alternative Assignments